vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 * I prefer a time between Monday and Wednesday.
 Is that possible?

+* I'd like to schedule my second appointment for about 6 weeks after my first appointment.
+Is that possible?

-* I will need to postpone my regular dental cleaning appointment to at least 1 month after this surgery.
-Can that be done too?
+* I'd like to defer my regular dental cleaning appointment to about 6 weeks after my second appointment.
+Is that psosible?

 ### Operation process